We’ve reviewed dozens of induction top cookers and listed our 10 best options

 For amazing cooking efficiency, as well as savings on your energy bills, this induction cooktop system will give you plenty to cook with on the hob as well as in the brilliant 100 litres plus of oven space.
 It also benefits from offering up catalytic lining, making it one of the easiest cookers in its line to clean down.

+Its stainless-steel design looks stylish and will add a great impression to any kitchen.
 You won’t normally find induction top cookers with double oven spaces all too affordable, but this Hotpoint system is more than likely to sit comfortably within your kitchen appliance upgrade budget.
 Induction cooking is an absolute must, and with traditional knobs and LED available, too, it’s a look and functionality that no modern kitchen can really be without.

 This induction cooker takes you back to the past while offering you modern cooking standards to really speed up that meal prep.
-This retro cooker really does do more than its looks suggest, with speedy cooktop heating as standard, great energy efficiency, and plenty of room in the cavities for you to manage most family dinners of varying sizes.
+This retro cooker really does do more than its looks suggest, with speedy stovetop heating as standard, great energy efficiency, and plenty of room in the cavities for you to manage most family dinners of varying sizes.

 This range offers a push button ignition and safety features to help keep little hands safe around hot implements.
 What’s more, enamel lining will ensure that cleaning everything inside is never much of a faff.
 What more could you want – in all honesty?